Getting to Pedasi, Panama

 Fly into Pedasi

 Yes, Pedasi has an airport and you can fly into Pedasi on both charter and commercial flights!
-Air Panama offers three weekly round-trip commercial flights (Wednesday, Thursday, and Sunday) from Albrook airport (PAC – MARCOS A. GELABERT) directly into Pedasi (PDM – JUSTINIANO MONTENEGRO).
-Flights are on Cessna Caravan aircraft with capacity for 12 passengers.
+Air Panama offers three weekly round-trip commercial flights (Wednesday, Friday, and Sunday) from Albrook airport (PAC – MARCOS A. GELABERT) directly into Pedasi (PDM – JUSTINIANO MONTENEGRO).
+Flights are typically on a Cessna Caravan aircraft with capacity for 12 passengers.

 If you decide to fly private into Pedasi, let us know and we can put you in touch with the right people here in Panama so you can plan your trip.
 The charter companies typically have Whatsapp groups to help clients share flights.
 For a better look at the Pedasi airport check out our Pedasi Drone Tour.
 Once you land in Pedasi you’re only a few minutes taxi ride from the town center.